HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

 John Lundstram

-When ‘Lord Lundy’ started banging in the goals on a regular basis, he quickly became the must-have player in the league, especially since Sheffield United possess one of the best defensive records in the division this season.
-And the former Everton midfielder started the season priced a measly £4.9.
+When ‘Lord Lundy’ started banging in the goals on a semi-regular basis, he quickly became the must-have player in FPL, especially since Sheffield United possessed one of the best defensive records in the division that year (weird as that might be to read now, it was true).
+And the former Everton midfielder started the season priced a measly ยฃ4.0m.
 Bargain.

 Dimitri Payet